Questions to ask when applying to dance college

 Question 8.
 What are the fees and are there any additional expenses?

-Many vocational dance colleges have fees associated with their full-time training which can range from £7,000 – £16,000, which will not be fully covered by your local awarding body, such as SAAS.
+Many vocational dance colleges have fees associated with their full-time training which can range from £5,000 – £16,000 per year, which will not be fully covered by your local awarding body, such as SAAS.
 All college courses will have additional expenses, such as travel, books, stationery, living expenses (rent, food, etc) and materials (listed below).

 At Dance For All, our course incorporates the HND into our full-time training, which gives eligible students access to SAAS funding: bursaries, HND tuition fee payments and student loans.